 stud costs.
 This process was patented in 2006.

-major weld quality - productivity FCAW resolutions, for a ship yard that was loosing millions of dollars profit per-ship.,
+major weld quality - productivity FCAW resolutions, for a ship yard that was loosing > 8 million dollars in weld rework per-ship.,

 Aker Kaverner ship yard wanted to reduce the multi- million dollars FCAW weld